matwerber1/aws-alexa-smart-home-demo/docs/05a-esp32-parts-list.md

 ### Push-button to Change Thermostat Mode

 One of the parts kits I bought came with the same type of buttons [described in this Tumblr guide](https://tymkrs.tumblr.com/post/19734219441/the-four-pin-switch-hooking-it-up).
 Refer to the guide for wiring instructions.
 It's ok if you have a different type of button... it just may require slightly different wiring.
 Again, I used a 10K Ohm resistor per guidance at https://learn.sparkfun.com/tutorials/pull-up-resistors/all.

+## Next Steps

+Once you have your components, complete [Step 5 - Build Your ESP32 Thermostat](./05-build-esp32-thermostat.md).